 Hollywood is symbolic of Los Angeles’ position in international entertainment and is an important contributor to the city’s economy.

-Its human capital (people) is one of the greatest assets of Los Angeles (the Global Financial Centres Index 24).
-This is also testified by ATKearney’s 2018 Global Cities Report.
-The report assessed the city’s performance internationally, and finds it leading in the area of human capital.
+Its human capital (people) is one of the greatest assets of Los Angeles (The Global Financial Centres Index 26).
+This is also testified by ATKearney’s 2019 Global Cities Report.
+The report assessed the city’s performance internationally and finds it leading in the area of human capital.
 Among other indicators, it looks at the availability of top universities and the foreign-born population.
-LA’s 6th position overall is strong – and one it has kept for a couple of years now.
+LA’s 13th position overall is strong, having moved four places from the 17th spot since 2018.

 LA’s global power and reputation